genuinetools/bpfd/README.md

 Commands:

-  daemon   Start the daemon.
-  ls       List programs.
-  rm       Remove one or more programs. version  Show the version information.
+  rm       Create one or more rules. daemon   Start the daemon. ls       List rules. rm       Remove one or more rules. version  Show the version information.
 ```